kii-dot/dumdumdum/README.md

 # DumDumDum (Ergo Twitter)

+In conjunction with ErgoHack V: Mining and minting, we decided to work on the category of minting by designing a “twitter” on top of the ergo blockchain that allows user to own their tweets.
+This protocol will heavily use the minting mechanism of Ergo Blockchain and essentially is a minting machine.
+Some changes will be proposed to the NFT EIP-4 to add in a new section for tweets.

+Not only that, this dApp will include a profile on chain which “forces” users to use NFTs that they own as their profile picture and allow users to follow other users.
+These are all done via existing functions or smart contracts.
+Let’s get started.

+### Vision
+A system that allows users to “own” their voice.

+### Goal
+A system that allows users to mint their tweets on chain and that they own their own tweets.

+### Milestone
+#### Completed
+1. Tweet Minter
+2. Tweet Burner
+3. Profile Box for creation of Profile
+4. Tweet feed for: a.
+Wallet Address b.
+All followings
+5. Routes implemented
+6. Profile Info (NFT and following) retrieval
+7. Profile Box modifiable

+#### To be worked on
+1. Publish a required package
+2. Completion of Dockerization of App (blocked by #1)
+3. UI Ideas

+## Executive Summary

 Twitter has been known to be a place where people share a tweet of the length of 120 words.
 Something succinct where it acts as a form of timestamp of a persons words on the internet.

 However, Twitter is a centralized entity, and at the end of the day, what you say are technically controlled by that entity.
 It begs the questions of the amount of liberty that you truly have with the words you posted.
 And whether you actually own the words.